 In general, the quail is a much quieter bird to keep than a duck or goose, for example.

 A quail is a small bird, which means the meat yield is much less than you would find on other farmyard poultry.
-Even the large-sized quail breeds, like the Bobwhite Quail, will probably produce less than a pound of meat per bird.
+Like the Bobwhite Quail, even the large-sized quail breeds will probably produce less than a pound of meat per bird.

 The good news is, the quail matures quickly and incubates in nearly 18 days.
-This means that while there may be very little meat per bird, you can house more in small spaces, and raise more, quickly, if you are looking for a higher yield.
-After about 7 weeks, a quail is considered to be mature and ready to be harvested if it is being raised for meat.
-So, when you think about it, quail don’t need as much space or feed, and the turn-around for eggs and meat is much quicker than a chicken…not too shabby.
+This means that while there may be very little meat per bird, you can house more in small spaces and raise more quickly if you are looking for a higher yield.
+After about 7 weeks, a quail is considered mature and ready to be harvested if raised for meat.
+So, quail doesn’t need as much space or feed when you think about it, and the turn-around for eggs and meat is much quicker than a chicken…not too shabby.

 Aside from the fact that quail mature at about 7 weeks, they also lay eggs sooner than most other poultry!
 Quail eggs are available on the breakfast menu much sooner than chicken eggs.
 Some Quail will lay their first egg at 2 months of age compared to chickens that take 18-20 weeks.

-These tiny eggs are gorgeous and come in a variety of colors based on which breed you decide to keep.
-However, the majority of quail eggs are a cream-colored base with dappled specks and flecks of red and brown strewn about.
+These tiny eggs are gorgeous and come in various colors based on which breed you decide to keep.
+However, most quail eggs are a cream-colored base with dappled specks and flecks of red and brown strewn about.

 While the eggs may be small, think of all the fun things you can do with them!

 Bite-sized deviled eggs, scotch eggs, pickled eggs, hard-boiled eggs, and in Spring you probably wouldn’t even need to color these beauties!

 Special Note: female quail will lay eggs with or without a male present—just like chickens!